EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `groundWRecharge_dos`: GW recharge as a exponential functions of the degree of saturation of the lowermost soil layer
+- `groundWRecharge_dos`: Groundwater recharge as an exponential function of the degree of saturation of the lowermost soil layer.

-- `groundWRecharge_fraction`: GW recharge as a fraction of moisture of the lowermost soil layer
+- `groundWRecharge_fraction`: Groundwater recharge as a fraction of the moisture in the lowermost soil layer.

-- `groundWRecharge_kUnsat`: GW recharge as the unsaturated hydraulic conductivity of the lowermost soil layer
+- `groundWRecharge_kUnsat`: Groundwater recharge as the unsaturated hydraulic conductivity of the lowermost soil layer.

-- `groundWRecharge_none`: sets the GW recharge to zero
+- `groundWRecharge_none`: Sets groundwater recharge to 0.

 </details>